Summary

 Suicide warning signs

 People who take their own life sometimes display warning signs beforehand.
+For people who are experiencing a mental health condition, sometimes this might look like an increase or escalation in symptoms.
 Some warning signs include:

 - expressions of hopelessness or helplessness